bugzmanov/mechanical_sympathy/README.md

 ## RAM

-* [Paper: What every programmer should know about memory](https://akkadia.org/drepper/cpumemory.pdf) (+ [what has changed](https://stackoverflow.com/questions/8126311/what-every-programmer-should-know-about-memory) ) - covers everything there is to know for software people
+* [Paper: What every programmer should know about memory](https://akkadia.org/drepper/cpumemory.pdf) (+ [what has changed](https://stackoverflow.com/questions/8126311/what-every-programmer-should-know-about-memory) ) - covers everything there is to know for software people.
+After reading this paper [DDR4 spec](https://en.wikipedia.org/wiki/DDR4_SDRAM#Modules) looks less intimidating.
 * [Article: Memory Bandwidth.
-Napkin Math](https://www.forrestthewoods.com/blog/memory-bandwidth-napkin-math/) - benchmarking of RAM throughput and comparison of results with theoretical limits.
+Napkin Math](https://www.forrestthewoods.com/blog/memory-bandwidth-napkin-math/) - how to benchmark RAM throughput and how is it in comparison with theoretical limits.

 ## CPU